allih/allih.github.io/_source/_includes/contact.md

 ## Get in touch

-I am interested in conferences and collaborating with people with have integrity and wish to do good science.
+I am interested in conferences and collaborating.

 a dot heskes at gmail dot com